-Towards the end of the hike, you will drop onto Wainwrights' C2C path and see the River Swale again as it cascades through the Swale Valley and brings life and color to the region.
+Towards the end of the hike, you will drop onto Wainwrights' C2C path and see the River Swale again as it cascades through the Swale Valley and brings life and colour to the region.
 Dry-stone walls carve the landscape into fragments, many filled with sheep.
-Scattered across the valley, in every field are small stone buildings are known as a cow house, or a cow’uss if you’re a local; such was the economic significance of a cow and her milk that these buildings were built to offer protection from the harsh elements.
+Scattered across the valley, in every field, are small stone buildings known as a cow house or a cow’uss if you’re a local; such was the economic significance of a cow and her milk that these buildings were built to offer protection from the harsh elements.

-Keld is only a small village but sits on the crossroads between two walks, the Coast to Coast and the Pennine Way.
-Despite the hordes of travelers that pass through each year, it is a charming and forgotten village where life appears to carry on as normal, as it has for generations.
+Keld is only a tiny village but sits on the crossroads between two walks, the Coast to Coast and the Pennine Way.
+Despite the hordes of travellers that pass through each year, it is a charming and forgotten village where life appears to carry on as "normal", as it has for generations.

 There are a few stretches where you must walk on the road as there is no pavement or verge.
 Walk on the right side facing the oncoming traffic.

 There may be sections where you will be walking through fields containing livestock.
 Be vigilant and respectful of all animals.